Yvette D'Ath: State politics

 In December 2013, D'Ath was preselected to contest the state seat of Redcliffe at the 2014 by-election.
 The seat of Redcliffe covered much of the same area as her former federal seat of Petrie.
 She won the seat with a 17.2-point two-party swing to Labor.
 This increased Labor's representation in the Queensland Parliament from seven to eight seats.
 After the by-election victory D'Ath was made the Shadow Minister for Education and Training, Disability Services, Science, IT and Innovation.

 On 27 August 2014, D'Ath was made the Shadow Attorney-General, the Shadow Minister for Justice and the Shadow Minister for Training, Disability Services and Housing after a reshuffle prompted by the Labor victory in the Stafford by-election.

 Palaszczuk government

 After Labor's victory in the 2015 Queensland State Election, D'Ath was sworn in as Attorney-General, Minister for Justice and Minister for Training and Skills in the Palaszczuk Ministry on 16 February 2015.

 Following the 2017 Queensland State Election, in which the Palaszczuk government was returned with a majority, D'Ath retained her position as Attorney-General and Minister for Justice.

 D'Ath retained her seat of Redcliffe in the 2020 Queensland state election, becoming the Minister for Health and Ambulance Services.
 She was succeeded as Attorney-General and Minister for Justice by Shannon Fentiman.

+After a Cabinet reshuffle in May 2023, D'Ath reassumed her position as Attorney-General and Minister for Justice.
+Additionally, she became Minister for the Prevention of Domestic and Family Violence (previously held by Fentiman) for the first time in her career.